roadwarriorslive/Pipulate/README.md

 ## 1\.
 Introduction
 ### Overview
 Well, you pretty much got the overview in that opening paragraph, no?
-At any rate, I combine together a lot of unexpected things here in this project, achieving great things and making a few enemies along the way.
-My main lesson
-is: "Don't care about how much conventional wisdom dictates a thing, if you have good reason to believe otherwise".
+At any rate, I connect a lot of unexpected tots here in this project, from Python to bookmarklets, to tiny servers, to leveraging massive Web API infrastructure, in order to achieve great things.
+My main lesson is: "Don't care about how much conventional wisdom dictates a thing, if you have good reason to believe otherwise".
 My reasons?
 Oh, they amount to:

 1. Master a minimal parts that let you achieve the most things.
 2. Choose parts that are as disruption-proof as reasonably possible.